jay1204/python-tutorial/README.md

 # python-tutorial for personal use
-A strong recommended website for python beginners: https://developers.google.com/edu/python/introduction '\n' The official tutorial for python: https://docs.python.org/2/tutorial/index.html
+A strong recommended website for python beginners: https://developers.google.com/edu/python/introduction The official tutorial for python: https://docs.python.org/2/tutorial/index.html